 DeWitt Student Center

-Northwest’s DeWitt Student Center houses a 500-seat dining hall, Grill Nation, a bookstore, a student lounge, and a formal meeting room.
-Offices located in the center include Residence Life, Food Services, Bookstore, Student Senate, Student Activities and Intramurals, and Campus Security.
+Northwest’s DeWitt Student Center houses a 500-seat dining hall, 7th Street Grill, Einstein Bros.
+Bagels, a bookstore, and a formal meeting room.
+Offices located in the center include Residence Life, Food Services, Bookstore, Student Activities and Intramurals, and Campus Security.